tidev/pulsar-titanium/README.md

 ### Build tools

+#### Selecting Tooling

+By default this package will use the Appcelerator CLI tooling.
+You can switch to the Titanium CLI tooling by enabling the `Use ti commands` property in the package settings.
+The toolbar will display `(appc)` when the Appcelerator tooling is enabled, and `(ti)` when the Titanium tooling is enabled.

 #### Toolbar

 The toolbar provides a UI to commonly used commands when developing a Titanium application.
 Further information on each function is provided in the sections below.